Spherical Induced Ensembles with Symplectic Symmetry: Introduction and results

-\begin{remark} The terms on the right-hand side of \eqref{CDI} are indeed expressed in a way that one can easily derive their asymptotic behaviours.
+\begin{Remark}The terms on the right-hand side of \eqref{CDI} are indeed expressed in a way that one can easily derive their asymptotic behaviours.
 More precisely, the summations in these terms can be written in terms of the incomplete beta functions (see \eqref{RN1 wt 2 beta}, \eqref{RN2 wt 2 beta} and \eqref{RN3 wt 2 beta}) whose asymptotic behaviours are well understood.
-This fact will play an important role in the proof of Theorem~\ref{Thm_main} below. \end{remark}
+This fact will play an important role in the proof of Theorem~\ref{Thm_main} below. \end{Remark}

 Let us now introduce our main results on various scaling limits of the induced spherical ensembles.
-From the microscopic point of view, we first mention that the origin is special since there exists an insertion of a point charge (i.e. $\frac{4L}{N}\log|\zeta|$ term in \eqref{Q potential}, or equivalently the charge $Nq_1$ at the north pole in the sphere picture as given by \eqref{A.3a}), which is also known as the \emph{spectral singularity}; see e.g. \cite{kuijlaars2011universality}.
-Furthermore, the local statistics of the ensemble depends on whether the width of the droplet $S$ in \eqref{droplet} is of order $O(1)$ or $O(1/N)$.
+From the microscopic point of view, we first mention that the origin is special since there exists an insertion of a point charge (i.e., $\frac{4L}{N}\log|\zeta|$ term in \eqref{Q potential}, or equivalently the charge $Nq_1$ at the north pole in the sphere picture as given by \eqref{A.3a}), which is also known as the \emph{spectral singularity}; see, e.g., \cite{kuijlaars2011universality}.
+The local statistics at singular points exhibit non-standard universality classes due to the impact of singular points on the surrounding geometry, which can lead to deviations from the typical behaviour observed at regular points, cf.\ \cite{MR4543814}.
+Additionally, the insertion of a point charge, also known as the Christoffel perturbation has a~physical application for instance, in the context of the massive quantum field theory \cite{MR2302902,akemann2021skew}.
+Let us also mention that the insertion of a point charge has been extensively studied in the context of planar (skew-)orthogonal polynomials, see, e.g., \cite{akemann2021skew,berezin2022planar,lee2020strong} and references therein.
+On the one hand, the local statistics of the ensemble also depends on the local geometry of the droplet.
+Typically, the focus is on whether the droplet (at the point we zoom in) locally resembles the complex plane or the strip, see, e.g., \cite{MR4030288} and references therein.
+The strip regime arises when the particles vary randomly within a thin band of height proportional to the their typical spacing.
+In our present case, these regimes can be made by considering the cases where the width of the droplet $S$ in \eqref{droplet} is of order $O(1)$ or $O(1/N)$.
 The former is called \emph{strong non-unitarity} and the latter is called \emph{weak non-unitarity} (or \emph{almost-circular regime}).
-In summary, we should distinguish the following three different regimes.
+The latter regime is of particular interest as it generates interpolations between typical one- and two-dimensional statistics.